eebbesen/sheet_zoukas/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-rubocop-brightgreen.svg)](https://github.com/rubocop/rubocop)

-Created to allow Google Sheets to be used as read-only databases.
+Created to allow Google Sheets to be used as read-only datastores.
 Associates each row's values with the corresponding header ("column") name.

-## Why `sheet_zoukas`?
+## Why is it called `SheetZoukas`?
-Questionable portmanteau of [Jason Mantzoukas](https://en.wikipedia.org/wiki/Jason_Mantzoukas) and Google Sheets.
+The name is a questionable portmanteau of [Jason Mantzoukas](https://en.wikipedia.org/wiki/Jason_Mantzoukas) and Google Sheets.
 Because JSON.

 ## Installation